waynodiablo/Oystercard/yelp.md

 `$ touch app/views/restaurants/index.html.erb`

-(Note the requirement to use the double file extension here.)
+(Note the double file extension here.)

 Now our error is that there's no text on the page!
 Fix it: